Plotting in Python: an overview

 Marie-Hélène Burle

-There are many packages that provide plotting in Python.
+There are many packages that provide plotting functionality in Python.
 Here is an overview of the most popular ones.

 matplotlib